iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Acknowledgments

 \section{Acknowledgments}

-We thank the anonymous reviewers for their constructive feedback.
-This work is supported in part by NSF 2048144, NSF 2422169, NSF 2427109.
+We thank the anonymous reviewers for their constructive feedback, and Ang Li from PNNL for helpful discussions.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC).
+This work was supported in part by NSF Grants 2048144, NSF 2422169, NSF 2427109, NSF 2519029 and PHY-2110421, as well as ARO Grant W911NF-20-1-0037.
 Additional support is provided by NSF National Quantum Virtual Laboratory (NQVL) under NSF 2435382 and the NSF Challenge Institute for Quantum Computation (CIQC) under NSF 2016245.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC).
-This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
-The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under Contract DE-AC05-76RL01830.
+This work was also supported in part by the Cisco Research Fund and benefited from NVIDIA CUDA-Q and Quantinuum Systems hardware promotional offers.